w3c/jlreq/README.md

 - [Japanese version](https://www.w3.org/TR/2012/NOTE-jlreq-20120403/ja/)

 ###Feedback
-Feedback about the content of this document can be submitted via issues or pull request in this GitHub repo.

-If necessary, you can also send comments to [public-i18n-cjk@w3.org](mailto:public-i18n-cjk@w3.org).
-You can also view the archives of this mailing list [here](https://lists.w3.org/Archives/Public/public-i18n-cjk/).
+Please use the [GitHub issue list](https://github.com/w3c/jlreq/issues) to send feedback about this document.

+###Following
+To follow the work, you can 'Watch' this repository using the control above, or subscribe to the [public-i18n-cjk](https://lists.w3.org/Archives/Public/public-i18n-cjk/) mailing list, which is notified once a day about changes to the repo.
+The [www-international](https://lists.w3.org/Archives/Public/www-international/) list is also notified daily.
+(Please use github issues rather than the mailing list to send feedback.)

 ###Contributing